Texas Coral Snake

 Texas coral snakes and milk snakes live in the same area and have the same habitat.
 At first glance, the colorful bands of the Texas coral snake and the milk snake look about the same.
 But there are differences.

 The main difference in their appearance is that the Texas coral snake has a pattern of black, red, and yellow.
 Its red and yellow bands touch.
 Alternatively, a milk snake has yellow, black, and red bands.
 Its yellow and black bands touch.
 Remember the old rhyme?
 Red and yellow kill a fellow, red on black, friend of Jack.
-So, when yellow and red bands touch, you’re looking at a poisonous Texas coral snake.
+So, when yellow and red bands touch, you’re looking at a venomous Texas coral snake.
+However, don’t rely on the rhyme because it is not foolproof.
+Just take a look at a few with aberrant patterns, and you’ll see why the pattern is only one part of identification.

 The bands of a Texas coral snake continue all the way around its belly while a milk snake has a belly with a white and black checkered pattern.